Xelatrz/SYSC3110_Scrabble/README.md

 ### Prerequisites
 - Java JDK 21 or higher
-- `scrabble_acceptedwords.csv` file in project directory
+- `scrabblewords.csv` file in project directory

 ## GameModel Rules Implementation
 ### Setup
 - Players are initialized with 7 tiles each
-- First word must be 2+ letters and placed horizontally/vertically and touch the starting space
+- First word must touch the starting space
 - Subsequent words must connect to existing tiles

 ### Turn Options
 - PLAY: Place tiles to form valid words
 - PASS: Skip your turn and replace your hand
-- VOTE: Propose ending the gameModel (requires unanimous vote)
+- SWAP: Swaps a tile from the player's hand for a new tile, returns the old tile to the bag

 ### Word Validation
 - Words must exist in the dictionary